oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `minimumDepositAmount`

-The minimum sUSD quantity required for a deposit to be added to the queue.
+The minimum oUSD quantity required for a deposit to be added to the queue.
 Initialised to 50.0.

 **Type:** `uint public` ([18 decimals](SafeDecimalMath.md))